browserengineering/book/book/styles.md

 It's a `<div>` element with its `style` attribute set.
 That attribute contains two key-value pairs, which set `margin-left` and `margin-right` to 10 pixels each.^[CSS allows spaces around the punctuation, but your attribute parser may not support it.]
-We want store these pairs in a `style` field on the `ElementNode` so we could consult them during layout.
+We want to store these pairs in a `style` field on the `ElementNode` so we could consult them during layout.

 The first step is adding attributes to `ElementNode`s; attributes are